No products in the cart.

 rehabilitation nurse standing next to stroke patient using a walker to recover from paralysis

-Stroke paralysis treatments can help patients improve their chances of regaining mobility in the affected limbs.
+Stroke paralysis treatments can help patients improve their chances of regaining mobility in their affected limbs.
+Although paralysis impacts many stroke survivors, there are several treatments available to help improve strength and function.

-Patients are encouraged to try different treatment methods because everyone responds differently.
-After all, every stroke is different, and every recovery will be different.
+Survivors are encouraged to try different treatment methods because everyone responds differently to specific techniques.
+After all, every stroke is different, and every recovery journey will be unique.

 Causes and Symptoms of Stroke Paralysis

-This occurs because each side of the brain controls movement on the other side of the body.
-Certain parts of the brain send a complex array of signals to the muscles in the body, enabling you to move them on command.
+This occurs because each half of the brain controls movement on the opposite side of the body.
+Certain parts of the brain, such as the motor cortex, send a complex array of signals to the muscles in the body.
+These signals enable you to move your muscles on command.

 However, when a severe stroke damages these areas of the brain, those signals become interrupted.
-As a result, the muscles are not able to respond to the brain’s directions, and paralysis can set in.
+As a result, the muscles are not able to respond to the brain’s directions, resulting in paralysis.
+Keep in mind that the muscles themselves are not damaged.
+Rather, they are simply not receiving the signals from the brain that tell them to move.

-This lack of communication does not only cause paralysis though.
+This lack of communication does not only cause paralysis, but can lead to other secondary effects.
 Some common symptoms that often accompany stroke paralysis include:

 • Contractures: soft tissue shortening caused by extremely stiff muscles, which can impede movement across a joint

-• Foot drop: inability to lift the toes up towards the shin
+• Foot drop: inability to lift the toes up towards the shin, causing tripping or difficulty walking

 • Dysphagia: difficulty swallowing

-Fortunately, it is possible to treat these symptoms after stroke.
-This can help many stroke patients recover from paralysis and regain at least some mobility on the affected side.
+Fortunately, it is possible to treat these symptoms after stroke through a dedicated rehab program.
+By participating in rehab exercises, many stroke survivors can recover from stroke paralysis and regain mobility on the affected side.

 Recovering from Post-Stroke Paralysis

-These new neural pathways then allow healthy, undamaged portions of the brain to take over control from damaged areas.
-Therefore, by engaging neuroplasticity, you’ll be able to create neural pathways between your brain and muscle and recover from paralysis.
+These new neural pathways then allow healthy, undamaged portions of the brain to take over control from areas that were affected by the stroke.
+Therefore, by engaging neuroplasticity, you’ll be able to create neural pathways between your brain and muscles to help recover from paralysis.

-You can activate neuroplasticity through repetition, or “massed practice.”
+You can activate neuroplasticity through high repetition or “massed practice” of rehab exercises.
 The more you practice an activity, the more it reinforces new neural pathways.
-And the more you strengthen those pathways, the stronger the connection between your brain and muscles will become.
+Subsequently, the more you strengthen those pathways, the stronger and more efficient the connection between your brain and muscles will become.

-When a stroke patient suffers from paralysis, they cannot move certain parts of the body on their own in order to exercise them.
-Fortunately, there are other ways to activate neuroplasticity to compensate for lack of movement, which we will discuss in the sections below.
+When a stroke patient is affected by paralysis, they cannot move certain parts of the body on their own in order to exercise them.
+Fortunately, there are other ways to activate neuroplasticity to compensate for lack of active movement, which we will discuss in the sections below.

 Effective Stroke Paralysis Treatments

 Stroke paralysis treatment can take a variety of forms.
-What works for one person might not work for another.
-Therefore, it’s important to experiment with different recovery treatments for post-stroke paralysis to find the one that meets your unique needs.
+As we mentioned previously, what works for one person might not work for another.
+Therefore, it’s important to experiment with different recovery treatments for post-stroke paralysis to find the ones that meet your unique needs.

-These treatments are not guaranteed to cure paralysis, but they can help increase your chances of recovery.
+The treatments below are not guaranteed to cure post-stroke paralysis, but they can help increase your chances of recovery.
 Check out our stroke recovery stories for encouraging evidence that these methods can work.
+To help you get started, here are some of the best stroke paralysis treatments:

 1. Passive Exercises

-Even though you are not making the movements yourself, it helps stimulate the brain and activate neuroplasticity.
-These exercises may also help minimize spasticity and reduce the chance of getting contractures.
+Even though you are not using muscle contraction to perform the movements yourself, passive exercise still helps stimulate the brain and activate neuroplasticity.
+These exercises may also help minimize spasticity and reduce the chance of developing contractures.

 As you move through passive exercises, focus intently on the movement (watch the movement with your eyes and think about the movement in your mind).
 Eventually, the connection between your brain and muscles will improve, and you might regain a small amount of your movement.